DGross245/42-CPP-Modules/C03/README.md

     ```

 - **Exercise 02: Repetitive work**
-  - Description: this program implement a new robot called FragTrap that inherits from ClapTrap like ScavTrap, but prints a different construction and destruction messages.
+  - Description: This program implement a new robot called FragTrap that inherits from ClapTrap like ScavTrap, but prints a different construction and destruction messages.
   - Usage:
     ```bash
     cd ex02